UK's Johnson meets Iran president as he lobbies for jailed aid worker

 “Both spoke forthrightly about the obstacles in the relationship and agreed on the need to make progress in all areas,” said a spokeswoman for Britain’s Foreign Office after Johnson concluded what was only the third visit to Iran by a British foreign minister in the past 14 years.

-He added that he hoped his wife would be home before Christmas but cautioned that there could still be setbacks.

-“Without doubt having the foreign secretary there was a big thing.
-Without doubt the court case not happening is a big thing.
-There may be a number of big things that have to happen before she’s home, but ... as I sit here I am a lot more optimistic than I was.”

-Iranian state television had reported that “bilateral relations, the nuclear deal and regional developments made up the axis of the talks”, between the president and Johnson.
+Iranian state television had reported that “bilateral relations, the nuclear deal and regional developments made up the axis of the talks,” with the president.

+Johnson met Ali Akbar Salehi, head of Iran’s Atomic Energy Organization earlier on Sunday.

+“In both meetings the Foreign Secretary discussed the full range of regional and bilateral issues, including banking matters and our concerns about the consular cases of dual nationals,” the Foreign Office spokeswoman said.

+On Saturday Johnson had talks with his Iranian counterpart Mohammad Javad Zarif about “consular cases of dual nationals” such as Nazanin Zaghari-Ratcliffe, who Britain says was visiting family on holiday when she was jailed by Iran for attempting to overthrow the government.

-The case of Zaghari-Ratcliffe has taken on domestic political importance after Johnson said last month that she had been teaching journalists in Iran, which her employer denies.
+The case has taken on domestic political importance after Johnson said last month that Zaghari-Ratcliffe trained journalists, which her employer denies.
 Johnson later apologised.
 Opponents have called for him to resign if his comments lead to her serving longer in prison.

-Johnson met Ali Akbar Salehi, head of Iran’s Atomic Energy Organization earlier on Sunday and had talks with his Iranian counterpart Mohammad Javad Zarif on Saturday.

 The two-day visit took place against a complex backdrop of historical, regional and bilateral tensions.